eclipse-che/che-docs/src/main/_docs/setup/setup-multi-user.md

 `
 docker run -it -e CHE_MULTIUSER=true -e CHE_HOST=${EXTERNAL_IP} -v /var/run/docker.sock:/var/run/docker.sock -v ~/.che-multiuser:/data eclipse/che start
 `
+`~/.che-multiuser` is any local path.
+This is where Che data and config will be stored.

 `${EXTERNAL_IP}` should be a public IP accessible for all users who will reach a running instance of Che server.
 You may drop `CHE_HOST` env if you are running Che locally and will access it from within the same network.
 In this case, Che CLI will attempt to auto-detect your server IP.
 However, it is possible that such auto-detection may produce erroneous results, especially in case of a complex network setup.
 If you run Che as a cloud server, i.e. accessible for external users, it is recommended to explicitly provide an external IP for `CHE_HOST`